SinghalSiddhart15/JAVA_TECH_CHALLENGE/README.txt

 2).Creator:- has all the details for the user.
 3).
 Company:- has the details of the company from which the user has bought the product.
 4).
 OrderProduct:- contains the details of the product and type of the pricing.

-All the packages and related JAVA files can be found in web13 -> src -> com -> avengers / com -> siddhart